The measurement in classical and quantum theory: The measurement in classical and quantum theory

+Let us point out that this embedding hypothesis is not required for validity of the theorems in the paper.
+For this, the mathematical isometric embedding of $M^{\sigma}_{3,3}$ into $CP^{L_{2}}$ is sufficient.
+Viewed this way, the results that will be derived can be considered curious mathematical consequences of the already verified isometry of the embedding and a single forthcoming conjecture ${\bf (RM)}$.
+The next few paragraphs preceding ${\bf (RM)}$ can be then looked at as a physical motivation of the conjecture.
+Whatever point of view is preferred by the reader, the results will provide an advance in our understanding of the transition from quantum to classical theory and of the process of measurement.

-To validate the hypothesis, we need to show that it is consistent with all observed classical and quantum phenomena.
+To validate the hypothesis, or to motivate the forthcoming conjecture, let us show that the hypothesis is consistent with all observed classical and quantum phenomena.
 This involves showing that all observable classical phenomena can be derived from the corresponding quantum phenomena by constraining the state to the classical phase space submanifold in the space of states.
 This also involves physically explaining the constraint itself.
 Now, an arbitrary deterministic classical motion is described by the Newtonian equations of motion.
 The theorem ${\bf (A)}$ demonstrates that these equations follow from the Schr{\"o}dinger equation with the constraint.
 Therefore, given the constraint, the hypothesis is consistent with an arbitrary deterministic classical motion.
-To validate the hypothesis, it remains then to: (1) verify its consistency for the motion of particles described in statistical mechanics, specifically, for the Brownian motion, and (2) explain the origin of the constraint.
+To validate the hypothesis, it remains then to: (1) verify its consistency for the motion of particles described in statistical mechanics, specifically, for the Brownian motion, and (2) explain the origin of the constraint from the Schr{\"o}dinger dynamics itself.
 The rest of the paper will be dedicated to these two tasks.

 Instead of diving into the subject of a quantum version of the Brownian motion, note that a macroscopic Brownian particle in a medium can be considered a classical chaotic system.
-For instance, the motion of the particle through an appropriate lattice of round obstacles provides a classical chaotic realization of the Brownian motion.
+For instance, the motion of the particle through an appropriate lattice of round obstacles provides a classical chaotic realization of the Brownian motion \cite{Szasz}.
 A lively discussion of the stochastic, deterministic chaotic, and regular characterizations of the Brownian motion can be found in \cite{Nature1, Nature2, Cecconi}.
 With the view that the Brownian particle in a medium is a chaotic system comes the applicability of the BGS-conjecture to the system \cite{BGS}.
 It asserts that the Hamiltonian of the corresponding quantum system can be represented by a random matrix.

 Random matrices were originally introduced into quantum mechanics by Wigner \cite{Wigner} in a study of excitation spectra of heavy nuclei.
 Wigner reasoned that the motion of nucleons within the nucleus is so complex that the Hamiltonian of the system can be modeled by a random matrix from an ensemble that respects symmetries of the system but otherwise contains no additional information.
 It was later discovered that correlations in the spectrum of random matrices possess a remarkable universality in being applicable to a large number of quantum systems.
 That includes nuclear, atomic, molecular and scattering systems, chaotic systems with few degrees of freedom as well as complex systems, such as solid state systems and lattice systems in the field theory.
 This wealth of experimental evidence suggests that all quantum systems whose classical counterpart is chaotic exhibit random matrix statistics.
 This is the essence of the BGS-conjecture.